Dan Cox: Transportation

 During his 2016 House of Representatives campaign, Cox said he supported efforts to reduce congestion on Interstate 270.
-During his gubernatorial campaign, he said he supported a proposal to expand I-270 and the Capital Beltway, but opposed plans to add high-occupancy toll lanes or use public–private partnerships to fund the new lanes.
+During his 2022 gubernatorial campaign, he said he supported a proposal to expand I-270 and the Capital Beltway, but opposed plans to add high-occupancy toll lanes or use public–private partnerships to fund the new lanes.

 Personal life

-Cox has been married to his wife, Valerie, since 1996 and has ten children.
+Cox married Valerie Denise Gilliard in 1996.
+They have ten children.